3rd Sustainment Brigade (United States)

 The 3rd Infantry Division Sustainment Brigade is a sustainment brigade of the United States Army headquartered at Fort Stewart, Georgia.
-The 3rd Sustainment Brigade is responsible for providing logistical support to the 3rd Infantry Division, however the modular nature of the brigade means that it takes on other roles while deployed.
+The 3rd Division Sustainment Brigade (3DSB) is responsible for providing logistical support to the 3rd Infantry Division, however the modular nature of the brigade means that it takes on other roles while deployed.

 Though its lineage dates back to 1957, the unit was not designated as a separate unit until 2005.
-The 3rd Sustainment Brigade has served three tours in Iraq in support of Operation Iraqi Freedom, its first tour being the initial invasion and securing of the country, followed by a second tour of duty as logistics support for units around Baghdad, and finally as the multinational division supply lines in the northern division of the country.
+The 3rd Division Sustainment Brigade has served three tours in Iraq in support of Operation Iraqi Freedom, its first tour being the initial invasion and securing of the country, followed by a second tour of duty as logistics support for units around Baghdad, and finally as the multinational division supply lines in the northern division of the country.

-The Brigade left for a planned nine-month deployment to Afghanistan in late November 2012.
+It has since deployed to several other locations throughout the Middle East and to Europe.

 Organization

-The 3rd Sustainment Brigade has a permanent organization of two attached battalions, however this number can be changed when the unit is deployed in a theater of operations.
-These permanent attachments include the 87th Combat Sustainment Support Battalion (87th CSSB), and a Special Troops Battalion (STB).
-The units are headquartered at Fort Stewart.
-Georgia, along with the brigade's Headquarters and Headquarters Company (HHC).
-Under non-deployment circumstances, the HHC of the Brigade would, in turn, be directly subordinate to the 3rd Infantry Division.
+The 3rd Division Sustainment Brigade has a permanent organization of two attached battalions, however this number can be changed when the unit is deployed in a theater of operations.
+These permanent attachments include the 87th Division Sustainment Support Battalion (87th DSSB), (formerly known as the 87th Combat Sustainment Support Battalion, CSSB) and a Division Sustainment Troops Battalion (DSTB) (formerly known as the Division Special Troops Battalion).
+Each battalion, like the brigade itself, is also designed to have more or less companies depending on need in a theater of operations.

+The units are headquartered at Fort Stewart, Georgia.